 Harrison & Sons who had printed British stamps since the reign of King George V faced competition; the photogravure printing process was improving, in some cases making way for the cheaper lithography.
 Many of the changes resulted in trials, essays and proofs that often find their way onto the philatelic market and can add a focal point to a collection.
 For many years the so-called ‘high values’ were of distinctive design and printed using the more expensive recess or line-engraved process.
 During the reign of Queen Elizabeth II, the high values first appeared in 1955 the stamps are designed in deep myrtle green with one stamp being perforated and the other one being from a square sheet.

-For a reign that has spanned 70 years, it is not surprising that the life of Queen Elizabeth II has been fully recorded by stamps.
+For a reign that spanned 70 years, it is not surprising that the life of Queen Elizabeth II was fully recorded by stamps.
 The first landmark was the Silver Jubilee in 1977, the stamps being reminiscent of those issued in 1934.
 The 40th anniversary of the Accession was marked in 1992 by five stamps, each featuring a different photograph of the Queen.
 This has been a design formula used many times providing a photographic history of the reign through stamps.
 For the Golden Jubilee in 2002, five photographic studies of the Queen were chosen: Dorothy Wilding, Cecil Beaton, Lord Snowdon, Yousef Karsh and Tim Graham.
 These stamps were printed on paper specially prepared for the occasion with a watermark revealing ‘50’.
 In 2012, for the Diamond Jubilee, images from the reign were selected including the Queen’s first Christmas television broadcast in 1957, and the Queen addressing the United Nations General Assembly earlier the same year.
-For the Platinum Jubilee this year, the set of eight stamps issued by Royal Mail on 4 February once more focuses on images taken during her reign.
+For the Platinum Jubilee in 2022, the set of eight stamps issued by Royal Mail on 4 February once more focused on images taken during her reign.